 We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
 The lifeblood of the air conditioning system is a refrigerant called R134a.
-The refrigerant emits cold air after a simple thermal reaction, and the A/C condenser on your Ford Station Bus acts like a radiator (it also looks like one) by cooling the refrigerant after it leaves the compressor, and then sends it to the drier and expansion valve.
+The refrigerant emits cold air after a simple thermal reaction, and the A/C condenser on your Ford Station Bus changes the pressurized refrigerant from an extremely hot temperature to a more neutral temperature before it gets expanded into a gas.
 You will usually find your Ford Station Bus A/C condenser mounted at the front of your vehicle near the radiator, as that is the easiest place to soak up air while your car is driving.
-If your A/C condenser has sprung a leak, then you will likely notice your air conditioning blowing lukewarm air as a result of the lack of refrigerant.
+If you notice the A/C condenser is leaking, then you will likely notice your air conditioning blowing lukewarm air as a result of the lack of refrigerant.